-Relational public sector services
+Relational public services

-What are relational services?
+What are relational public services?

-Relational working utilises strengths inherent in our communities and the voluntary sector, using techniques that recognise the complex systemic nature of supporting people.
+Relational services utilises strengths inherent in our communities and the voluntary sector, using techniques that recognise the complex systemic nature of supporting people.
+This is not new, many local government agencies have been working in these ways around the world.

-Probably relational working most important point: this way of working is not about government alone, it is in-fact a way to link central government, policy, civil service, local government and communities together, through a purpose of how we wish to live and work.
-For example, Sweden and Denmark have a person and family oriented mission driven ethos that is inherent in the roots of its society.
-Everything that they do, has this at its heart.
+this way of working is not about government alone, it is in-fact a way to link central government, policy, civil service, local government and communities together, through a purpose defined by how we wish to live and work.

 Counterintuitively, the amount of resource needed is actually lower.
 Costs for the public sector fall, often dramatically.

-Probably relational working most important point: this way of working is not about government alone, it is in-fact a way to link central government, policy, civil service, local government and communities together, through a purpose of how we wish to live and work.
-For example, Sweden and Denmark have a person and family oriented mission driven ethos that is inherent in the roots of its society.
-Everything that they do, has this at its heart.
+this way of working is not about government alone, it is in-fact a way to link central government, policy, civil service, local government and communities together, through a purpose defined by how we wish to live and work.

 Counterintuitively, the amount of resource needed is actually lower.
 Costs for the public sector fall, often dramatically.